 \subsection{Renormalization group resummation and leading renormalon resummation}

-To determine the scheme-dependence $m_0$, the method is the comparison between the renormalized matrix elements and the fixed order Wilson coefficient shown in Eq.~(\ref{Zms}) at a short distance.
+To determine the scheme dependence $m_0$, the method is the comparison between the renormalized matrix elements and the fixed-order Wilson coefficient shown in Eq.~(\ref{Zms}) at a short distance.
 In principle, we can resum the large logarithmic terms $\alpha_s^n(\mu)\text{ln}^n(z^2\mu^2)$ in $C_{0,\text{NLO}}$ to reduce the scale dependence.
-Then the fitting parameters $m_0$ introduce small deviations from the fixed-order process, changing the z-dependence.
-Here, the well-known leading infrared renormalon (IRR) arises from the long-distance contributions to the self-energy of the Wilson line, and the asymptotic series is $C(\alpha_s)=\sum_i c_{i}\alpha_s^i$.
+Then the fitting parameters $m_0$ introduce small deviations from the fixed-order process, changing the $z$-dependence.
+Here, the well-known leading infrared renormalon (IRR) arises from the long-distance contributions to the self-energy of the Wilson line, and the asymptotic series is $C(\alpha_s)=\sum_i p_{i}\alpha_s^i$.
 The divergence behavior for $c_{i}$ is the same as the quark ``pole" mass $m=\sum_n r_n \alpha_s^{n+1}$ that is well investigated~\cite{Bali:2013pla}.
 Therefore, the strategy for IRR here is considering LRR proposed in Ref.~\cite{Zhang:2023bxs} by using state-of-the-art knowledge on the mass renormalon,

-where the parameters b, $c_1$, $c_2$ and $N_m$ are given in Ref.~\cite{Zhang:2023bxs}.
-One can obtain the leading renormalon contribution through a Borel transformation.
+where the parameters $b$, $p_1$, $p_2$ and $N_m$ are given in Ref.~\cite{Zhang:2023bxs}.
+One can obtain the leading renormalon contribution through a Borel transformation,

 In practice, the modified Wilson coefficient in the continuum scheme is